CMPT-300-SFU/CMPT300Ass4/README.md

-# LS Command in Terminal
+# LS Command for Terminal